a-s-russo/austemp/README.md

   location = 'Adelaide Airport', thresholds = c(0, 3, 5),
   start_year = 2000,
-  end_year = 2023
+  end_year = 2024
 )
 ```

 <img src="man/figures/README-example-plot-winter-1.png" width="100%" height="100%" style="display: block; margin: auto;" />

-(Temperatures for 2024 do not appear since the requested ending year is
+(Temperatures for 2024 do not appear despite being requested since there
-2023.
-Even if requested, they would not appear since there are no
-temperatures at all for 2024 yet given the download date above.)
+are no temperatures at all for 2024 yet given the download date above.
+That is, the winter months do not span consecutive years, and so a
+winter season is contained entirely within a single year.)